-Each step of the 2022 survey timeline has been outlined below.
+For organisations taking part in the October 2023 survey, each step of the survey timeline has been outlined below.

-Communications will be sent to the head of each organisation and/or head of Human Resources.
+Communications will be sent to the head of each organisation, head of Human Resources, and survey coordinator.

 Survey user acceptance testing begins.

 This is a chance to check your survey link and organisation set up.